-Tony Rome is a Miami based detective who while diving in the ocean finds the body of a young woman.
-He is hired by Gronsky to find her killer.
-Tony has to sift through a stack of suspects, plus trying to elude the police.Written by
+Tony Rome (Frank Sinatra) is a Miami based detective who while diving in the ocean finds the body of a young woman.
+He is hired by Waldo Gronsky (Dan Blocker) to find her killer.
+Tony has to sift through a stack of suspects, plus trying to elude the Police.Written by

 18 of 22 people found this review helpful.